 As an adult, I can somewhat see the value in a tool like this.
 However, I don’t think I’ve ever texted something that needed to self destruct in 10 seconds like I’m a character from Mission Impossible.
 However, I CAN see this as a smart marketing tool for businesses sharing information about last minute sales with values customers, pop-up events or secret coupon codes.
 It can certainly build brand loyalty.
 But, let’s be honest; teens are the ones mostly using this tool.

 Personally, I think there should be stricter requirements attached to opening Snapchat accounts.
 The only requirement is that you must be 13 years old.
 That’s still too young.
 I think it’s more dangerous than kids are realizing.
 Encouraging impulsive actions that can have a lifetime of repercussions sounds like a recipe for disaster.
 As a parent, you need to check out the app and decide for yourself.
-Here is a good video about Snapchat to help you get starter.
+Here is a good video about Snapchat to help you get started.